muhammadmoazzam/eOS-MouseRestart/README.md

 This repository contains an executable script which is useful for resolving scroll issue of Mouse/Trackpad with elemetaryOS.
 The issue is related to mouse/trackpad not being able to scroll after suspending the laptop.
-It should help with mouse scroll issue as well on desktop pc but it's not tested.
+It should resolve mouse scroll issue on Laptop but its not tested on desktop.

 # How to use the fix?
 ### Do it manually